calculix/.github/profile/README.md

 Dear CalculiX users,

-Thank you for entering the organization!
-It would be nice if this place will become a central platform for CalculiX development.
-Now the users community is a little bit scattered especially after Yahoo groups closure.
+It would be nice if this organization will become a central place for CalculiX development.
 I hope GitHub will unite all of us and make CalculiX software even better and more accessible.

-Please, invite your colleagues, transfer here your projects related to CalculiX, communicate and collaborate.
+To enter the organization, please, follow this page and wait for email with the invitation link.
+Then you can transfer here your projects related to CalculiX, communicate and collaborate with others.
 Let's make CalculiX great again! :)

 <!--